Municipality within Greene County, Pennsylvania

 The township is in 9th Congressional District, the 46th Senatorial District, and the 50th Legislative District of Pennsylvania.

-Richard L. Tekavec, Chairman Mickey Dikun, Vice Chairman Michael Devecka
+SUPERVISORS: Richard Tekavec, Chairman Mickey Dikun, Vice Chairman Michael Devecka

-Board Meeting Minutes: Please contact the township office for a copy of their meeting notes.
+Board Meeting Minutes: Please contact the borough office regarding their meeting notes.

 Permits and Ordiances: Please contact the township office at 724-883-4900.

-Children living in Jefferson Township attend schools within the Jefferson-Morgan School District, which includes:
+Children living in Jefferson Township attend school in the Jefferson-Morgan School District, which includes:

 Jefferson Morgan Elementary School (724-883-2310)